-- 3. Check battery contacts.
-Clean them with rough sandpaper or use an engraver to clean the tips. - 4.
-Check for loose or broken wires, especially between the main board and the calibration board. - 1.
+- 4. Check for loose or broken wires, especially between the main board and the calibration board. - 1.
 Check the high voltage (HV) using a Ludlum Model 500 Pulser or equivalent.
 If a multimeter is used to check the HV, ensure that one with high impedance is used, as a standard multimeter could be damaged in this process. - 2.
+Check for noise in the detector cable by disconnecting the detector, placing the instrument on the lowest range setting, and wiggling the cable while observing the meter face for significant changes in readings. - 3.
 Check for "sticky" meter movement.
 Does the reading change when you tap the meter?
-Does the meter needle "stick" at any spot? - 3.
+Does the meter needle "stick" at any spot? - 4.
 Check the "meter zero."
 Turn the power OFF.
-The meter should come to rest on "0." - 1.
-Check the HV, and if possible, the input threshold for proper setting. - 2.
-Check for loose wires, especially between the main board and the calibration board. - 3.
-Ensure that the instrument's can is properly attached.
-When attached properly, the speaker will be located on the left side of the instrument.
-If the can is on backwards, interference between the speaker and the input preamplifier may cause noise.
+The meter should come to rest on zero. - 1.
+Replace the detector cable to determine whether or not the cable has failed, causing excessive noise. - 2.
+Check the HV and, if possible, the input threshold for proper setting. - 3.
+Check for loose wires, especially between the main board and the calibration board.